 Do you like to solve problems, take things apart to find out how they work, sometimes get into trouble because of your curiosity, or just like to tinker?
-Then the Department of Mechanical Engineering and Energy Processes has a place for you!
+Then the School of Mechanical, Aerospace, and Materials Engineering has a place for you!

 WHAT TO EXPECT IN OUR CURRICULUM

-The Department of Mechanical Engineering and Energy Processes offer degree programs leading to a Bachelor of Science (BS), and Master of Science (MS) in Mechanical Engineering and the Doctor of Philosophy (PhD) in Engineering Science.
+The School of Mechanical, Aerospace, and Materials Engineering offer degree programs leading to a Bachelor of Science (BS), and Master of Science (MS) in Mechanical Engineering and the Doctor of Philosophy (PhD) in Engineering Science.
 The BS degree awarded in Mechanical Engineering is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (EAC/ABET)

 We use the term “Core Curriculum” to describe common courses that all students are required to take within the University, such as English, Math, Speech, Social Sciences, and Humanities.
 Students working on a BS degree in ME are required to take about 25% of their course hours in these Core courses.
 The remaining courses hours are split between required courses for the ME major and elective courses that the students can chose, based on their own interests.